 The course will introduce students to major trends and movements in the cinema of the region since the 1980s.
 We watch films and discuss them in light of the historical and cultural frameworks of the countries that produced them.
 We will also discuss production and aesthetic concepts that constitute the films.

-Professor Ellen W. Kaplan
+Instructor: Ellen W. Kaplan

 B1 - C1 students